fairliereese/UCI_COSMOS/Intro.md

 Get out of insert mode by hitting the escape key, then close the editor and write to the file by typing `:wq`.
 To quit without writing, `:q!`, or `:q` if nothing was changed.
 (You'll get an error `No write since last change (add ! to override)` if you use `:q` after changing the file.)

-Run the script by `bash myscript.sh`!
+You just made a [shell script](https://en.wikipedia.org/wiki/Shell_script)!
+Run the script by `bash myscript.sh`.
+You can also make the script executable without having to use the `bash` command by changing its permissions: `chmod +x myscript.sh`.
+This allows you to simply type `./myscript.sh` to run it.
+The permissions changed from `rw-rw-r--` to `rwxrwxr-x`, meaning everyone can now execute your script.

 # Bioinformatics data formats